olivmath/python-floripa-2024/README.md

 # Introduction to Blockchain with Python

+> [!NOTE]
-- A simple sample of how to works a vyper lang with ape frameworks
+> A simple sample of how to works a vyper lang with ape frameworks

 ## Quickstart Guide